Why We're Special

 Communications with Parents and Caregivers

-Our Center is Clean and Safe
+Our Center is Clean, Safe, and Beautiful

 The safety and well-being of children is our top priority, so we’ve put new practices in place as a result of the recent coronavirus crisis.
 We’ve added hand washing stations, hand sanitizing stations at each classroom, body temperature scanning, and ZONOS sanitizing systems for daily cleaning of toys and frequently touched objects.
 Each of our staff is also first aid and CPR trained.